-All prepackaged foods should be labeled as a minimum, the information listed below:
+At minimum, all prepackaged foods should be labeled according to the information listed below:

 - i.
-Name of the food.
+Name of the food. - ii.

-- ii.
 List of ingredients.

 - iii.
 Net content.

 - iv.
 Name and address of the manufacturer, packer, distributor, importer, exporter, or vendor of the food.

 - v.
 Country of origin.

 - vi.
 Lot identification.

 - vii.
 Date markings and storage instructions.

 - viii.
 Instructions for use.